Alloy Artifacts |

 The overall length is 6.5 inches, and the finish is nickel plating.

-Fig. 9 at the left shows a pair of Pexto 7 inch parrot-head pliers, stamped "Made in U.S.A." with the PEXTO-Oval logo, and with "Carlson" forged into one handle.
+Fig. 16 shows a pair of Pexto 7 inch parrot-head pliers, stamped with the PEXTO-Oval logo and "Made in U.S.A." on one handle, with "Carlson" in an oval panel forged into the other.

 The overall length is 7.0 inches, and the finish is plain steel.